tjd1234/cmpt225fall2023/assignments/a5/README.md

 *different* words.
 Also, punctuation *matters*, e.g. `"test"` and `"test?"` are counted as different.

-> **Note** Real life programs would likely strip out punctuation and ignore
-> letter case, but in this assignment we want to count every word exactly as it
-> appears in the file.
-This makes the code a littler simpler to implement.

 Here's another example using the larger file [tiny_shakespeare.txt](tiny_shakespeare.txt):